stelltec/aerlytix-website-v2/src/company/about-us.md

 <div class="row mt-5">
       <div class="col-lg-4">
         <h4>Transformative</h4>
-        <p>We strive to shape future processes and decision-making within the industry by building experiences that transform, bring clarity and enhances the way things are done.</p>
+        <p>We aim to shape future processes and decision-making within the industry by providing solutions that transform process while bringing clarity to decision making.</p>
       </div>
       <div class="col-lg-4">
         <h4>Knowledgeable</h4>
-        <p>We know aviation and we understand the nuances and complexities of it.
-We have built an incredible team in a number of areas to develop powerful and efficient solutions.</p>
+        <p>We know aviation finance and we understand the nuances and complexities of it.
+We have built an incredible team to develop powerful and efficient solutions.</p>
       </div>
       <div class="col-lg-4">
         <h4>Customer-centric</h4>
-        <p>Building specialist technology for requires intensive customer engagement.
-Beyond initial requirements gathering, we are always listening to client needs and never afraid to spec new functionality as client needs evolve.</p>
+        <p>Building specialist technology requires intensive customer engagement.
+Beyond initial requirements gathering, we are always listening to client needs and never afraid to evolve as our clients evolve.</p>
       </div>
     </div>
 </div>